OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

      Draw a picture: q0 arc ... some final state, any path to a final state is a string that is accepted.

-     Say this: This is the language accepted by DFA M.
+     This is the language accepted by DFA M.
      All strings formed of the alphabet such that if you start in q0 and process all the symbols in w, then you end up in a final (or accepting) state